 Co-chaired by Ambassador Richard Burt, General (ret.)
 James E. Cartwright, and Ambassador Thomas Pickering, the NCG met in Vienna, Austria in Spring 2017 to review the security and political situation in four nuclear flashpoints: the Korean Peninsula, US/Russia/NATO, South Asia and US-China.
 In all four areas, the group unanimously expressed its alarm about the risk of conflict and escalation – intentional or otherwise – to the nuclear level and endorsed immediate steps that can prevent conflicts from escalating to nuclear weapons use.

-The Nuclear Crisis Group will continue to closely monitor nuclear flashpoints and to update its recommendations as international developments unfold.
+The Nuclear Crisis Group continues to closely monitor nuclear flashpoints, providing expert analysis and updating recommendations as international developments unfold.

 - Urgent Steps to De-Escalate Nuclear Flashpoints, June 2017